spencerhcheng/holberton-system_engineering-devops/w1/d2/lecture_notes.md

 ## Importance of Naming

 It is very important that we give our variables and function significant names.
-`x` is a very undescriptive name or a variable/function, as as our code grows to be more complex, we are likely to forget what it originally stood for.
-It makes our code error prone.
+For example, `x` is a very non-descriptive name for a variable or function.
+As we tackle more complicated problems and our code grows to be more complex, we are likely to forget what it originally stood for and its purpose.
+Non-descriptive names make our code error-prone.

 What is the purpose of the following function?

 ```javascript
 function x (n, j) {